|Nutritional Guidelines (per serving)|

-Make sure you measure all of the ingredients carefully when you make this mix.
-Always spoon flour into a measuring cup and level off the top with the back of a knife; never scoop the measuring cup into the flour (as so many television chefs do) because you'll get too much.
-That makes cookies heavy and hard.
+Make sure you measure all of the ingredients carefully when making this mix.
+Always spoon flour into a measuring cup and level off the top with the back of a knife; never scoop the measuring cup into the flour (as so many television chefs do) because you'll get too much, which makes cookies heavy and hard.
 Brown sugar should be packed firmly into a measuring cup and should hold its shape after being turned out.
 This recipe makes enough to fill 3 jars with 3 cups of mix in each.